dhis2designlab/method-toolkit-frontend/README.md

 # Method Toolkit Frontend
+This is the frontend application of the Design Method Toolkit.
+It is a resource to support partners within the DHIS2 Ecosystem with the use of design methods.

 ## Set up
 In order to run the app you will need to first install the dependencies for the application.